garrandall/popular-music-data/tracks/fabulous-ashley-tisdale-lucas-grabeel.md

 Fetch me my Jimmy Choo flip-flops
 Where is my pink Prada tote?
 I need my Tiffany hairband
-And then i can go for a float!
+And then I can go for a float!

 A summer like never before!

-(I...want...More!!)
+(I...want...More!)

 She wants fabulous!
 That is her simple request